OKX Review 2023: Crypto Trading Hub and Web3 Innovation

 So, what are derivative instruments?
 Well, they are an instrument that you can trade that "derive" their value from the price of some underlying instrument.
 In this case, they are cryptocurrencies.

 Derivative instruments are leveraged, which means you can magnify your gains/losses many times over.
-At OKX, this can be up to 100x, depending on the instrument that you are trading.
+At OKX, this can be up to 100x, depending on the trading pair.

 So, for example, if you have a trade that has a leverage of 50X, it means that for a $1 move in the price of the underlying asset, your position will move by $50.